 These are the essentials to get Touhou game emulation to the standard of Anex86 or T98-Next.
 Optional stuff will be covered later.

-* Start np21nt.exe/np21cu.exe (np21.exe is designed for Windows 9x computers, although it'll often work just as well on later Windows).
+* Start np21nt.exe/np21cu.exe (np21.exe is designed for Windows 9x computers, although it seems to work just as well on later Windows).
 Do not use the other .exe files, np2sx(nt) results in graphical glitches, while Touhou does not work with np2(nt) at all.

 * Go to Emulate --> Configure.
 Change the CPU clock multiplier from x4 to x40 or above (mainly because of MS Extra; if you don't play that you can get away with x32), reduce the sound buffer to 100ms (you can go lower if you want, but I personally leave it at 100), check QFM, and increase the sampling rate to at least 44K.

 * Enter the system setup menu by selecting Emulate --> Reset while holding End until the screen appears.
 Select the second option, then change GDC clock from 5MHz to 2.5MHz.
 This is required for PoDD to work properly.